 - Before they coded in the actual dialogue in Wing Commander 2's speech pack, they had placeholder sound files, such as "forming on your wing" or "attacking" in a complete deadpan.
 Much hilarity ensued the first time the player lost a wingman, who calmly stated, "I'm dead."

 - All Metal Gear Solid note games so far use this trope when the hero is killed.
-It's also used when Emma is killed by the enemy in the second game.
+It's also used for Liquid Snake's two Disney Villain Not-Quite-Deaths (as well as his actual death from Fox-Die) in the first game, and when Emma is killed by the enemy in the second game.

 - After the death, a quote similar to the one on top of the page is issued by one of your team members - but it doesn't really apply.
 It's less of an echo and more someone else repeating the character's name.